aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-load/load-in-the-flatopc-ooxml-document-xml-format/_index.md

 ﻿---
-title: Load in the FlatOPC OOXML Document (.XML) Format – Aspose.Words for Java
+title: Load in the FlatOPC OOXML Document (.XML) Format
+second_title: Aspose.Words for Java
 articleTitle: Load in the FlatOPC OOXML Document (.XML) Format
 linktitle: Load in the FlatOPC OOXML Document (.XML) Format
 description: "Import FlatOPC document using different load options in Java."